kingsleyh/sinatra-single-user-auth/README.md

 ## Usage (classic style applications)

-You just need ot make
+You just need to make sure you pass the params username and password from the login form

 ```ruby
 # classic_app.rb